-Below we will outline the equipment needed and the steps to follow in order to remove salsa from your rug completely.
+Here we will outline the equipment needed and the steps to follow in order to remove salsa stain from your rug completely.

-Also, at any other sauce accident, make sure to get help from these stain removal guide, such as Espagnole sauce, Bechamel sauce, Tomato sauce, Hollandaise sauce, Veloute sauce, BBQ sauce, and Mustard.
+Also, for any other sauce accident, make sure to get help from these stain removal guides, such as Espagnole sauce, Bechamel sauce, Tomato sauce, Hollandaise sauce, Veloute Sauce, BBQ sauce, and Mustard.

-Try to remove as much as of the excess salsa as you can before you begin to treat the area.
-This includes getting rid of any tomatoes or onions ect that might be left on the rug from the salsa.
+Try to remove as much of the excess salsa as you can before you begin to treat the area.
+This includes getting rid of any tomatoes or onions etc that might be still on the rug from the salsa.

-Now run cool water through the stain, this should force the stain out of the fabrics of your rug and get rid of any debris that you might not have gotten yourself.
+2. Now run cool water through the salsa stain, this should force the stain out of the fabrics of your rug and get rid of any debris that you might not have gotten yourself.

-Take some liquid dish washing soap and put it on the stained portion of the rug.
-Work the detergent from the outside working your way inward to prevent the stain from spreading anywhere else.
+Take some liquid dishwashing soap and put it on the stained portion of the rug.
+Work the detergent from the outside working your way inward to prevent the salsa stain from spreading anywhere else.

-After you are satisfied and the stain has begun to fade be sure to rinse again with cool water to get out any detergent that might be left over.
+After you are satisfied and the red color of the salsa stain has begun to fade be sure to rinse again with cool water to get out any detergent that might be leftover.

 Lastly, let your rug dry thoroughly on both sides before placing it back on the floor.

 Good job!
 Now the salsa stain is gone for good and your rug is looking fantastic again.
 For more help with other types of rug stains, please pay a visit to our comprehensive Stain Removal Guide.